pinae/ctSESAMsync-android/README.md

-# passwordSettingsSync-android
+# ctSESAMsync-android
-Sync app for the passwordGenerator-android
+Sync app for the ctSESAM-android password manager.